Digital news sites fight to survive as online ad dollars dry up

 Social media giants like Facebook redefined how we use the internet.
 Now many major companies are seeing big changes.
 What does it mean for news online and what might come next?

-Online news sites are fighting to survive as online ad dollars dry up.
-And at the same time, large social media companies, the backbone of the modern internet, are slumping.
-NPR's Bobby Allyn reports on what the future of digital news looks like in this uncertain era.
+Online news sites are fighting to survive as online advertising dollars dry up and large social media companies are slumping.
+NPR's Bobby Allyn reports on what the future of digital news holds.

 BOBBY ALLYN, BYLINE: Is this the beginning of the end of Web 2.0?
 It's a question many are asking as social media and digital news go through one of the biggest shake-ups in years.
 Web 2.0 refers to the way we use the internet today - mediated through platforms like Facebook and Twitter.
 For news outlets, these juggernaut platforms became a blessing and a curse.